 Have you tried the Chicken Lettuce Wraps at P.F.
 Chang’s?
 I’ve got the best copycat recipe for you today!
 Finely diced chicken thighs are sautéed with shiitake mushrooms in a killer Asian-inspired sauce, then nestled into butter lettuce leaves and garnished with fried rice noodles.
 It is a super easy, fast, and TASTY weeknight meal.
-The perfect dish for when you are going low carb!
+The perfect low carb dinner!
+Originally published April 11, 2021.

 The other day Eric was looking everywhere for his wallet.
 We hadn’t been anywhere recently and he was pretty sure it was at home, so I kept doing what I was doing (going through my closet, actually, a horrendous task indeed) and left him to it.